 Pump Safety Tips

-When your project requires pumps, safety should never be taken for granted.
+When your project requires pumps, pump safety tips should never be taken for granted.
 Even experienced operators need to be reminded about safety procedures which are easily forgotten even though they are “common sense”.
 Here are useful topics to review with field personnel:

 Exercise caution when refueling.
 When refueling a pump, confirm that the engine is not operating and has cooled.
 Fuel vapors can ignite, causing serious injury to the operator.